P0138 – Meaning, Causes, Symptoms, & Fixes

 What Does P0138 Mean?

 Oxygen sensor 2 is the downstream oxygen sensor in relationship to the catalytic converter.
-It measures the air-fuel ratio coming out of the catalytic converter to ensure the catalytic converter is functioning properly.
-The catalytic converter works to maintain the stoichiometric air-fuel ratio 14.7:1 while the powertrain control module constantly flip-flops between rich and lean air-fuel mixtures due to the input from the upstream oxygen sensor (sensor 1).
+It measures the amount of air and fuel coming out of the catalytic converter to ensure the catalytic converter is functioning properly.
+If the voltage is high (approx. .9V) there is an excess of fuel in the mixture.
+If the voltage is low (approx. .1V) then there is an excess of air in the mixture.
 Therefore, the downstream oxygen sensor (sensor 2) should produce a steady voltage of approximately 0.45 volts.
-When trouble code P0138 is set, this indicates that there is high voltage (above 1.2 volts) for more than 10 seconds indicating a lack of oxygen in the exhaust stream in Bank 1.
+When trouble code P0138 is set, this indicates that there is a high voltage (steadily above .9 volts) for more than 10 seconds indicating a lack of oxygen in the exhaust stream and an abundance of fuel at sensor 2 on the bank 1 of the engine.

 - Check Engine Light